processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 Circuits using capacitive touch sensing do not require physical buttons.
 The button is replaced with anything that can conduct electricity.
 Introducing human touch into a **specially designed circuit** changes the electrical properties of that circuit, enabling detection of presence, and in some cases, proximity of human touch.
 {{% /message %}}

-With addition of an inexpensive capacitive touch integrated circuit (IC) such as MPR121, your Raspberry Pi can become a breeding ground for new interaction ideas.
+With addition of an inexpensive capacitive touch integrated circuit (IC) such as MPR121, your Raspberry Pi can become a breeding ground for unique interaction ideas.

 {{< figure src="processing-capacitive-touch.jpg" link="processing-capacitive-touch-new.jpg" title="Using Capacitive Touch in Processing" >}}